EliorEstrin/protfolio_gitops/README.md

 # DevOps Portfolio - GitOps Repo

-This repository contains the application chart for a todo application that uses MongoDB as a subchart.
-It also includes the application files used by Terraform to deploy the apps-of-apps.
+This repository contains the helm chart for a [todo application](https://github.com/elior7557/protfolio-DevOps-application).

+The application chart uses MongoDB as a subchart. <br>
+it contains a values.yaml for more modularity.

+It also includes the helm charts that the application relies on :
+- sealed secret,cert manager, efk, grafana, prometheos,  nginx-ingress controller,

+The [infrastructure repo](https://github.com/elior7557/protfolio_infra.git) deploys the charts in this repository using terraform with the argo provider.

+in the automation process terrafrom apply the infrastructure(GKE + Argocd) and the argo deploys the helm charts in this repository.

 # Methodology
 The repository follows the GitOps methodology, which is a way to manage infrastructure and applications by using version control tools.